IDMNYU/audiolab/docs/synths.md

 #### Variable Slope Voltage Controlled Filter

-Tcherepnin avoided implementing standard audio filters like those found on Moog and ARP synthesizers until 1976, preferring instead to focus on slews, comparators, waveshapers, and other circuits that felt to him more natural as a designer.
+Tcherepnin avoided implementing standard audio filters like those found on Moog and ARP synthesizers until 1976, preferring instead to focus on slew limiters, comparators, waveshapers, and other circuits that felt to him more natural as a designer.
 The **Variable Slope Voltage Controlled Filter (VCFS)** is a 12dB/octave [state-variable filter](https://en.wikipedia.org/wiki/State_variable_filter) that allows for voltage control over the slope of the filter, as well as its frequency.

 <img src = "./img/serge824_1_6.png" width="20%" title="Variable Slope VCF" alt="Variable Slope VCF">